-Unused or stored batteries should be given a charge once per month. - 7.
-Charge batteries by engaging the battery charger connector (A) to the charger/programmer port (B) located on the joystick.
+Note: Batteries should never be left for long periods in the discharged state.
+Unused or stored batteries should be given a charge once per month.

+Charge batteries by engaging the battery charger connector (A) to the charger/programming port (B) locate on the joystick